Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Numerical Examples

 \subsubsection{OUQ Results Under Varying Levels of Uncertainty Information}

-We simultaneously partition the input domains of the five material parameters into $K = 1$, $2$, $4$, and $8$ subdomains, and impose moment constraints up to second order, i.e., $r = 0$, $1$, and $2$.
-Fig.~\ref{fig:5d_impact_compare} compares the resulting optimal bounds with the true PoF, which is estimated via Monte Carlo sampling using the underlying truncated normal distributions.
-The numerical values of the optimal bounds are reported in Table~\ref{tab:ouq_5d_impact_bounds} in Appendix~\ref{sec:tables}.
+We simultaneously partition the domains of the ten uncertain input parameters into $K = 1$, $2$, $4$, and $8$ subdomains, and impose moment constraints up to second order, i.e., $r = 0$, $1$, and $2$.
+As in Case 2, whenever exact enumeration of all joint Dirac combinations is not feasible, the PoF in the present ballistic-impact example is evaluated using the same ITS-based Monte Carlo strategy, with $N_{\mathrm{ITS}}=5\times10^4$ samples.
+We first consider the failure threshold $Y^{\mathrm{c}} = 0.93$~cm.
+Fig.~\ref{fig:10d_impact_compare}(a) compares the resulting optimal bounds with the reference PoF, which is estimated via Monte Carlo sampling of the surrogate ballistic-impact model.
+The numerical values of the optimal bounds are reported in Table~\ref{tab:ouq_10d_impact_bounds} in Appendix~\ref{sec:tables}.
 Consistent with earlier examples, increasing either the number of subdomains or the number of moment constraints reduces the upper bound $U$ and increases the lower bound $L$, thereby progressively tightening the OUQ interval.
 When the available uncertainty information is minimal---specifically in the case $K=1$, $r=0$---the optimal bounds are $[L,\,U]=[0,\,1]$, providing no useful certification information.
-In contrast, when the uncertainty description is most informative, namely for $K=8$ and $r=2$, the optimal bounds tighten to $[L,\,U]=[0.2101,\,0.2480]$, deviating from the true PoF of $0.2297$ by only $[-8.53\%,\, +7.97\%]$.
+In contrast, when the uncertainty description is most informative, namely for $K=8$ and $r=2$, the optimal bounds tighten to $[L,\,U]=[0.0131,\,0.0136]$, deviating from the reference PoF of $0.0134$ by only $[-1.62\%,\, +1.75\%]$.

-A further observation from Fig.~\ref{fig:5d_impact_compare} is that subdomain partitioning and moment constraints exhibit different efficiency-tightness trade-offs.
-When only subdomain information is imposed, the bounds can be tightened to $[L,\,U]=[0.1521,\,0.3272]$ at $K=8$, corresponding to deviations of $[-33.78\%,\, +42.46\%]$ from the true PoF.
-Conversely, when only moment constraints are imposed, the bounds tighten to $[L,\,U]=[0.0027,\,0.5622]$ at $r=2$, yielding much larger deviations of $[-98.83\%,\, +114.80\%]$.
-Although subdomain-only constraints produce tighter bounds than moment-only constraints, they also require higher computational cost.
+A further observation from Fig.~\ref{fig:10d_impact_compare}(a) is that subdomain partitioning and moment constraints exhibit different efficiency-tightness trade-offs.
+When only subdomain information is imposed, the bounds can be tightened to $[L,\,U]=[0.0003,\,0.0485]$ at $K=8$, corresponding to deviations of $[-97.99\%,\, +263.39\%]$ from the reference PoF.
+Conversely, when only moment constraints are imposed, the bounds tighten to $[L,\,U]=[0,\,0.0892]$ at $r=2$, yielding much larger deviations of $[-100.00\%,\, +568.03\%]$.
+Although subdomain-only constraints produce tighter bounds than moment-only constraints, they also require a higher computational cost.